trailofbits/manticore/README.md

 pip install -e .[dev]
 ```

-This installs a few other dependencies used for tests, which you can run, for example, with some of the commands below:
+This installs a few other dependencies used for tests which you can run with some of the commands below:

 ```
 cd /path/to/manticore/